 The work meeting generally serves one of a few purposes: to make a decision, to communicate a change or idea, or to update the group on progress.
 In all of these cases, effective communication is key.
 And body language can play a big role in how your message is interpreted.

-In order to use your body language effectively in a meeting, you first need to understand how it’s interpreted by others.
+In order to use your body language effectively in a meeting, you first need to understand how people's body language is interpreted by others, especially during virtual meetings.
 Generally, people read three main things into body language: dominance, submission, and attraction.

-Dominance is communicated when a person takes up space, stands tall with their chest open, and makes eye contact.
-This shows that the person is in control and confident.
+Dominance is communicated when a person takes up space, stands tall with their chest open, and makes eye contact, reflecting confident nonverbal communication that can be crucial in both in-person and virtual meetings.
+This shows that the person is in control and confident, a key aspect of using body language to maintain authority and ensure effective nonverbal communication.

-Submission, on the other hand, is communicated when a person takes up less space, stands with their shoulders hunched, and avoids eye contact; it shows that the person is uncertain or lacks confidence.
+Submission, on the other hand, is communicated when a person takes up less space, stands with their shoulders hunched, and avoids eye contact; it shows that the person is uncertain or lacks confidence, which can be observed in both in-person and virtual meetings through their own body language.

-Attraction is communicated through body language cues such as open postures (spreading out), smiling, and making eye contact.
+Attraction is communicated through body language cues such as open postures (spreading out), smiling, and making eye contact, which are important elements in understanding body language during virtual meetings.
 This generally indicates that the person is interested in or attracted to the person they are communicating with.

-Even the best negotiation tactics won’t work without the right body language, so it’s important to understand how to use it in a professional setting.
+Even the best negotiation tactics won’t work without the right body language, so it’s important to understand how to use body language effectively in a professional setting, especially during virtual meetings.

 How to use gestures in meetings

-First up, let’s explore gestures.
-When used effectively, gestures can help to communicate your message more clearly.
-However, when used ineffectively, they can actually hinder communication.
+First up, let's explore gestures.
+When used effectively, gestures can help to communicate your message more clearly, playing a significant role in virtual meetings where nonverbal communication is crucial.
+However, when used ineffectively, gestures can actually hinder communication, making it difficult for others to interpret your body language correctly.

-We discussed that there are three types of gestures: illustrators, emblems, and adaptors.
-In a meeting, the illustrators you should use are the ones that help to make your point.
-For example, you might use your hands to gesture to a presentation or your audience.
+We discussed that there are three types of gestures: illustrators, emblems, and adaptors, all of which are integral parts of nonverbal communication in virtual meetings.
+In a meeting, the illustrators you should use are the ones that help to make your point, enhancing your nonverbal communication and making your body language more effective.
+For example, you might use your hands to gesture to a presentation or your audience, ensuring that your body language supports your verbal communication.

-However, you’ll want to avoid pointing at individuals or making your gestures overly domineering.
-When someone wants to feel threatening, they make themselves bigger; that’s not the message you want to send when trying to communicate well and build relationships in a meeting.
+However, you'll want to avoid pointing at individuals or making your gestures overly domineering, as it can negatively impact how your body language is perceived.
+When someone wants to feel threatening, they make themselves bigger; that's not the message you want to send when trying to communicate well and build relationships in a meeting, whether it's in person or a virtual meeting.

-Next, your adaptors should be used to calm or focus yourself – but be aware of appearing fidgety or restless.
-If you’re constantly having to adjust your clothing, hair, or jewelry, it can be a distraction to others and make you appear unprofessional.
+Next, your adaptors should be used to calm or focus yourself – but be aware of appearing fidgety or restless, as it can detract from your nonverbal communication and make you seem less confident.
+If you're constantly having to adjust your clothing, hair, or jewelry, it can be a distraction to others and make you appear unprofessional, which is especially problematic in virtual meetings where paying attention is crucial.

-Instead, try to find a comfortable position.
-If you need to let out a nervous tic, try to do it subtly and unobtrusively (such as squeezing the side of your chair or rubbing your hands together subtly).
+Instead, try to find a comfortable position, sit upright, and maintain an open posture to ensure your body language supports your message.
+If you need to let out a nervous tic, try to do it subtly and unobtrusively (such as squeezing the side of your chair or rubbing your hands together subtly), as this will help maintain a professional appearance and effective body language.

-Finally, use emblems to bring everyone onto the same page.
-Has your company grown accustomed to certain signals, such as a hand gesture that is specific to your team?
-Use it in the meeting to make sure that everyone is on the same page.
-Even universal signs like a thumbs up or a head nod can help to communicate positively.
+Finally, use emblems to bring everyone onto the same page, ensuring that your body language is clear and consistent with your verbal communication.
+Has your company grown accustomed to certain signals, such as a hand gesture that is specific to your team, which can be an important part of your nonverbal communication in virtual meetings?
+Use it in the meeting to make sure that everyone is on the same page, ensuring that your body language is effective and supportive of your message.
+Even universal signs like a thumbs up or a head nod can help to communicate positively, enhancing your nonverbal communication and making your body language more effective.

 How to position yourself in meetings